Practical Graded Music Exams from ABRSM and TRINITY. What are they, and why take them?

 Taking a music exam encourages commitment, stimulates the student to practice, and gives the student an extra nudge to their learning.
 Graded music exams are designed so that skills such as technique, memorization, and musical awareness can be developed gradually and thoroughly.
-I have personally noticed throughout the years that preparing for exams helps students focus, set goals, work harder, and feel pride and pleasure.
+Throughout the years, I have time and again noticed that preparing for exams helps students focus, set goals, work harder, and feel pride and pleasure.

 What exactly is a graded music exam?

 ABRSM and TRINITY have designed their practical graded music exams to motivate instrumental and singing students of all ages and a wide range of abilities.
 They're available in Grades 1 to 8, as well as a pre-Grade 1 Initial Grade for some subjects.
 They provide:

 Progressive goals to aim for